 I understand the need for being cautious.
 I also know the industry.
 And if they can have everyone who is between the ages of 47 and 67 come in and pay $ 30 - 35 for the first test and $100 - 250 for the second test, that is between $130 - 285 for every person who is between the ages of 47 and 67.
 That is a big chunk of change just to "test" for it.
 That has nothing to do with the treatment that will be recommended, the antiviral medications that have a 75 % "cure" rate will need to be taken for 24 - 48 week time period.
 What is the cost for that?
-About $1000.00 a month for the prescription.
+About $2000.00 a week for the prescription.
 And perhaps your insurance company will pick up a portion of the testing, so you won't have to pay for all of it.
 But at what cost to you for going on a "witch hunt?"
 Roughly $40,000 - 50,000.00.
 You can decide if that is what you think you should do, OR consider the following:

 Call your healthcare provider if: